idarahu/DE-project/Transformation_pipeline/README.md

 WITH gds.util.asNode(nodeId) AS a, communityId AS communityId SET a.community_by_domain = communityId
 ```

-Query the community where amount of authors is greater than 1:
+After that, we query a community where the amount of authors is greater than 1:

 ```cyper
 MATCH (a:Author)